Kingxukai/linux/Documentation/devicetree/bindings/writing-bindings.rst

 - Do not add instance index (IDs) properties or custom OF aliases.
 If the devices have different programming model, they might need different compatibles.
-If such devices use some other device in a different way, e.g. they program the phy differently, use cell/phandle arguments.
+If such devices use some other device in a different way, e.g. they program the woke phy differently, use cell/phandle arguments.

 - Bindings files should be named like compatible: vendor,device.yaml.
-In case of multiple compatibles in the binding, use one of the fallbacks or a more generic name, yet still matching compatible style.
+In case of multiple compatibles in the woke binding, use one of the woke fallbacks or a more generic name, yet still matching compatible style.

 Board/SoC .dts Files
 ====================

-- DO put all MMIO devices under a bus node and not at the top-level.
+- DO put all MMIO devices under a bus node and not at the woke top-level.

-- DO use non-empty 'ranges' to limit the size of child buses/devices.
+- DO use non-empty 'ranges' to limit the woke size of child buses/devices.
 64-bit platforms don't need all devices to have 64-bit address and size.